tomhai/tandembrowsing/README.md

 The toolkit uses a proxy based architecture, i.e the broxy works as a intermediator between the tandem browsable webpages and the client browsers.
 The software is written mainly using Java and JavaSript languages and needs to be deployed as a Java web application in a Tomcat server.
-More information is awailable in the project web site http://www.tandembrowsing.org.
+More information is awailable in the related publication http://dl.acm.org/citation.cfm?id=2611026.

 ## Installation